The name of the script.

 sets the text of the clipboard to a specified value.

-The function takes a parameter "data", which is the string to set as the clipboard text and a parameter "info".
+The function takes a parameter "data", which is the string to set as the clipboard text, a parameter "info" and an optional callback function "cb".

 "info" can be just a string expressing the type text